-We get it, agentic AI and AI agents sound like two ways of saying “robots who do your work.”
+We get it, when thinking about AI agents vs agentic AI, it sounds like two ways of saying “robots who do your work.”
 But in reality, these terms belong in different corners of the AI universe.

 One is a mindset.
 The other is a machine.
 One writes an idea.
 The other turns it into action.
-If you're aiming to build a team of smart digital coworkers, it's critical to understand which is which and why they work best together.
+If you're aiming to build a team of smart digital coworkers, it's crucial to understand which team members work best together and why.

 Let’s dive into the difference between agentic AI and AI agents, without the fluff, jargon, or awkward tech metaphors (okay, maybe one or two, old habits die hard).